wp-plugins/imagelens/readme.txt

 Bugfix: Enable all images fixed.

 == Screenshots ==
-1. No Women were objectified in the making of this plugin
-2. ImageLens effect with strong border and drop-shadow
+1. ImageLens effect with strong border and drop-shadow
-3. ImageLens effect with no border and inset shadow
+2. ImageLens effect with no border and inset shadow
-4. Editor Settings
+3. Editor Settings

 == Changelog ==
 = 2.0.1 =